deniskyashif/blog/content/posts/csharp-channels-part-3.md

 We defined the pipeline concurrency model and learned how to use it to implement efficient and flexible async data processing pipelines.
 We learned how to deal with errors, perform cancellation as well as how to apply some of the concurrency techniques (multiplexing and demultiplexing), described in the previous articles, to deal with potential bottlenecks.

-Besides performance, pipelines also make it very easy change.
+Besides performance, pipelines are also easy to change.
 Each stage is an atomic part of the whole composition which can be independently modified, replaced or removed as long as we keep the method signatures intact.

-It is easy to see how it can lead to a significant reduction of our code's cyclomatic complexity as well as making it easier to test.
+We can see how it can lead to a significant reduction in our code's cyclomatic complexity as well as making it easier to test.
 Each stage is simply a method with no side effects, which can be unit tested in isolation.
-Stages have a **single responsibility**, which makes them easier to reason about thus we can cover all the possible cases in our unit tests.
+Stages have a **single responsibility**, which makes them easier to reason about, thus we can cover all the possible cases in our unit tests.

 ## References & Further Reading